TugaDaDev/Organic-Growth/README.md

 **Some Tips**
 A lot of users, like 50%, will just kick the bot out after trying it out.
 You **can** lower this percentage by providing the best user experience and, most importantly, an easy setup.
 This is the most important factor in my opinion.

-Have an invite command, like `!invite` .
+Have an invite command, like `/invite` .
 I've noticed a lot of users use such commands to get the invite of the application and add it into their servers.

 Have a clear and brandable bot name because many people will just search for your bot online after seeing it in a server.
 Having "Mod Boat" as a name is not useful, try to make it unique and original.

 Have a website that will get indexed when looking for your bot (Top.gg page is good enough though).

-Display your website and the main command (like `!help`) in your bot's status, insert an invite in the main message.
+Display your website and the main command (like `/help`) in your bot's status, insert an invite to it in its `/help` command as a Button or a hyperlink `[text](link)` for example [Bot invite](https://example.com).

 You can lock some of your features and require users to vote your bot in order to use them, I've noticed that having a higher vote/positive review counts on [Top.gg](https://top.gg) or other bot listing sites increase your chance of growth.